 Caffè e Amazzacaffè

 Even though they are considered part of dinner, these two need their own section.
 Italian manners and etiquette impose that you order your coffee after having dessert, you shouldn’t be sipping on coffee while having a tiramisù.
-That is because you’ll mess up the flavours of the espresso.
+That is because you’ll mess up the flavors of the espresso (ten type of italian coffee) .
 So, always have your coffee after dessert.
 For the daring ones, there is the amazzacaffè, something that can be a grappa, an amaro, a digestive of any sort.
-This is something you’ll need if you had one of those super heavy dinners and want to enjoy a nice rest, without feeling like you just ate the whole worlds supply of food babies.
+This is something you’ll need if you had one of those super heavy dinners and want to enjoy a nice rest, without feeling like you just ate the whole world’s supply of food babies.

 What is the biggest meal of the day in Italy?